jundalisay/sp/content/en/research/countries/pakistan/crisis/chapter-10.md

 There was much (concealed) capital flight as businessmen took their money out of the economy either before or after nationalisation and it would be many years for this capital flight to reverse itself.

 The economic effects of the break-up of Pakistan were profound.
 It caused vast disruptions to the financial and corporate sectors that had operated on the basis of a single country.

-The State Bank of Pakistan had been pushing the Pakistani commercial banks into increasing lending in East Pakistan while their deposit base was almost entirely in the western wing where most, if not all of them, were headquartered.
-The dissolution of the country created an imbalance between assets and liabilities that left most of the banks (with the solitary exception of the National Bank) in virtual bankruptcy; the same applied to the insurance sector where the largest private insurance company—Eastern Federal—was headquartered in Dhaka and lost access to its assets while most of its liabilities to life policy- holders were resident in the western wing.
-Nationalisation was the only way that a total bankruptcy of the financial system was avoided, especially as this postponed any question of compensating the shareholders, depositors and policy-holders.
-Many observers remain convinced that nationalisations of the financial system was a negative turning-point for the economy but this was 187only a proximate cause: the real cause lay in the country's break-up.
+The State Bank of Pakistan had been pushing the Pakistani commercial banks into increasing lending in East Pakistan while their deposit base was almost entirely in the western wing where most of them were headquartered.

+The dissolution of the country created an imbalance between assets and liabilities.
+- This left most of the banks (except for the National Bank) in virtual bankruptcy

+The same applied to the insurance sector.

+The largest private insurance company was Eastern Federal, headquartered in Dhaka.
+- It lost access to its assets while most of its liabilities to life policyholders were resident in the western wing.

+Nationalisation was the only way to avoid a total bankruptcy of the financial system.

+This postponed compensating the shareholders, depositors and policy-holders.

+Many observers remain convinced that nationalisations of the financial system was a negative turning-point for the economy but this was only a proximate cause.

+The real cause lay in the country's break-up.

 The corporate sector suffered similar fracturing of balance-sheets since some of the more adventurous business firms (like the Adamjees) were operating in both wings and lost their investments in the eastern wing at one stroke.

 To add insult to injury—and given the time lags involved in the income tax administration, many of these firms continued to be pressed for taxes on earlier years' profits earned in the eastern wing!

-That the private sector survived at all in the wake of this calamity and with the additional ideological nationalisations imposed by Mr Bhutto is, some feel, nothing short of a miracle.
-That said, nationalisation was by and large well-received by the people who saw it as an election promise fulfilled and a means of redressing the evils of concentration of wealth and wide disparities in income.
+The private sector survived at all in the wake of this calamity and with the additional ideological nationalisations imposed by Mr Bhutto is, some feel, nothing short of a miracle.

+Nationalisation was well-received by the people.
+- They saw it as an election promise fulfilled and a means of redressing the evils of concentration of wealth and wide disparities in income.

-Bhutto's boldest move on the economic front was to sharply devalue the Pakistan rupee and bring it closer to its 'equilibrium' value.
-The years of clinging to an artificially appreciated rate of Rs.
-4.76 per US dollar, which was propped up by tight controls on foreign exchange and which created many distortions in the economy were finally over.
+Bhutto's boldest economic move was to sharply devalue the Pakistan rupee and bring it closer to its 'equilibrium' value.

+Its value was artificially appreciated at Rs.
+4.76 per US dollar for many years by tight controls on foreign exchange.
+- This created many distortions in the economy were finally over.

 His government faced the challenge of the first oil-price shock and turned to the IMF for short-term financing but there was not much conditionality attached and no reforms were implemented.

 To be fair to Mr Bhutto, the gods were not kind to him.

-Each year brought a drought or a flood—negative domestic exogenous shocks— which hurt growth and caused a pick-up in inflation.
-Yet the economy was kept afloat and on a reasonably even keel thanks to Bhutto's diplomatic success in securing financing from friendly Islamic countries (including $500 million from the Shah of Iran) and the Gulf, as well as an emerging new
-phenomenon: rising workers' remittances which were becoming an important source of financing the external accounts.
+Each year brought a drought or a flood as negative domestic exogenous shocks.
+- These hurt growth and caused a pick-up in inflation.

+Yet the economy was kept afloat and on a reasonably even keel thanks to Bhutto's diplomatic success in securing financing from friendly Islamic countries (including $500 million from the Shah of Iran) and the Gulf, as well as an emerging new phenomenon: rising workers' remittances which were becoming an important source of financing the external accounts.